notes on meditation

 In a way there is another element, not part of the same structure.
 Somewhere on the outskirts of all this there is a presence.
 A point of view taking in all that is happening with you in the process.
 You can feel grateful to this and it is satisfying, part of the whole process, to do so.
 You are also offering what you are doing to it.
 (It does not feel to me like some individual awareness of me, but like a point of view from which some individual or collective or whatever could be aware of me.)
 I expect that this should be even more distinct from the centre of your attention.

 That is all.
 It may continue to happen for hours after you have stopped sitting.
 Or it may fade immediately.
 And with luck and the right mentality you can summon it at times throughout the day, to give a little moment of clarity and calm.
 But still you will feel that it was worth doing, in fact something that it is important to do.

 A paradoxical warning.
 When it goes well meditation helps you feel calm and unthreatened.
 So you might try to direct yourself towards peace or take it as your purpose.
 But this gets in the way.
 It is a self-obstructing project.
 Better to think of meditation as something worth doing, and if it brings peace to you so much the better.
 If it brings peace to someone else that is better also.
 Recently I have begun to incorporate this indirectness into the structure of meditation.
 I spoke of a peripheral presence.
-Take the routine of meditation as collecting something invisible and delivering it to the gate.
-Something beyond there will appreciate it, and the peripheral presence will smile.
+Take the routine of meditation as collecting something invisible and delivering it to nowhere.
+Nowhere will appreciate it, and smile.
 That is what you are doing on earth: transmitting something to something for something.

 This may seem too metaphorical or mystical or dangerously objectified.
 Yes, that is another danger.
 It is meant simply as a routine to follow that you might be glad you did.